 In the incident of overdose on Mounjaro, there may be severe adverse effects such as nausea and vomiting.
 Low blood sugar can be experienced which can include dizziness, confusion, increased heart rate, shakiness and fatigue.

-Mounjaro was approved by the TGA in 2022 and was released in its vial form in 2023.
-However it is facing challenges with supply which raises the question is Mounjaro available in Australia.
+Mounjaro has now been released in a Kwikpen form.
+It was approved by the TGA in 2022 and was released in its vial form in 2023 with the autoinjector being released later in August 2024.

 Mounjaro should be stored at a temperature between 2-8 degrees celsius.
 It can be left unrefrigerated for up to 21 days if the temperature never exceeds 30 degrees.
 The pens should not be frozen.